64nYm3d3/CheatSheet/Languages/Bash.md

 /bin/sh
 ~~~

-**find** is more aggressive than either than locate or which, allowing you to recursively search a given path for various files.
+The **find** command is more aggressive than either than locate or which, allowing you to recursively search a given path for various files.
 Due to the size of this example I had to collapse it.